openlookeng/hetu-core/hetu-docs/en/rest/statement.md

 - GET /v1/statement/{queryId}/{token}

+query queryId

-query queryId:   The query identifier returned from the initial POST to /v1/statement
+:   The query identifier returned from the initial POST to /v1/statement

+query token

-query token:   The token returned from the initial POST to /v1/statement or from a
+:   The token returned from the initial POST to /v1/statement or from a
     previous call to this same call

 When a openLooKeng client submits a statement for execution, openLooKeng creates a